 Your home bank may charge you a flat fee or percentage as a withdrawal fee.
 And for using your card in a foreign country, you may also get hit with foreign transaction fees.
 Check with your bank ahead of time so you’re not surprised by unavoidable fees once you arrive in Greece.

 You should try to avoid ATMs in hotels, airports and tourist areas, as they tend to have higher fees than bank ATMs that locals use.
 You should also try to get a card that doesn’t charge foreign transaction fees, reimburses your ATM fees, or both.
 If you notice flat fees for every transaction, try to make fewer, larger withdrawals to avoid getting hit with multiple fees.
 And always choose the local currency to avoid DCC fees.

-You can also transfer money ahead of time with Wise, which moves money at the exact mid-market rate with no markups or hidden fees, just a small, fair transfer fee that’s spelled out upfront.
+You can also send money to Greece ahead of time with Wise, which moves money at the exact mid-market rate with no markups or hidden fees, just a small, fair transfer fee that’s spelled out upfront.
 Wise also offers borderless multi-currency accounts you can use to send, receive and manage money in multiple global currencies, including euros.
 You can also can also get the Wise multi-currency debit card, making it even easier to access your money abroad.

 Check out how to make your first transfer with Wise.
 And give it a try.

 With these tips in hand, getting cash in Greece should be much easier.
 Good luck and safe travels!